dfuse-io/ice/TUTORIAL.md

 <img src="screenshots/08-anchor-enable-ice-button.png" alt="screenshot of the enable blockchain button" title="Click on the 'Enable 1 Blockchains' button" width="450" />

-The ICE network is now enabled within Anchor.
+Yay!
+The ICE network is now enabled within Anchor!

 ### 10. Importing Key Pairs in the Wallet